 Illinois EMT-Basic

 e.
-In the event of a shift opening due to promotion, transfer, retirement, or death of a certificated employee, the City may temporarily fill such opening at its discretion for a period not to exceed ninety (90) days.
-No later than ninety (90) days after such opening shall be filled by the following process:
+In the event of a shift opening due to promotion, transfer, resignation, retirement, or death of a certificated employee, the City may temporarily fill such opening at its discretion by the following process:

-Written notice of such opening will be posted on the bulletin board by the City for a period of ten(10) calendar days and an employee may bid in writing;
+Written notice of such opening will be posted no later than the date of vacancy on the bulletin board by the City for a period of ten(10) calendar days and an employee may bid in writing.
+This same process shall be repeated until all transfer bids are implemented;

 From among those employees who bid, who the City determines are qualified (skill, ability, and required experience) and whose transfer to such opening would not adversely affect the Department’s effectiveness, efficiency, or ability to work as a unit, the opening will be filled by the employee with the greatest seniority.

 If there are no successful bidders, the City shall fill such opening by the least senior certificated employee otherwise satisfying the requirements of paragraph (2).

-Written notice of such opening will be posted on the bulletin board by the City for a period of ten(10) calendar days and an employee may bid in writing;

-From among those employees who bid, who the City determines are qualified (skill, ability, and required experience) and whose transfer to such opening would not adversely affect the Department’s effectiveness, efficiency, or ability to work as a unit, the opening will be filled by the employee with the greatest seniority.

-If there are no successful bidders, the City shall fill such opening by the least senior certificated employee otherwise satisfying the requirements of paragraph (2).
+4. No later than forty-five (45) consecutive calendar days after all transfer bids are implemented, a new employee shall be hired to fill the vacancy.

 Section 12.4.
 An employee who is called back for duty after having left work, shall receive a minimum of two (2) hours pay; any additional time worked over the minimum two hours as approved by the Fire Chief shall be compensated in 15-minute increments.
 An employee responding more than 15 minutes after being called is ineligible for callout pay unless approved by the Fire Chief.